- 1 Eczema nutrition

 Knowing the proper diet for eczema will help us find those foods that are recommended.
 We can also exclude those foods that may be disapproved.

 Foods to be excluded in the diet of eczema

 Essentially these are usually foods that worsen its symptoms.
 Foods to avoid are:

 - Milk, including skim milk and milk products or milk derivatives (cheese, yoghourt, custard, etc.)

-Foods that sould be monitored in the diet of eczema
+Food allergens that sould be monitored in the diet of eczema

-– Food allergens: Are those that traditionally have been associated with the occurrence of food allergies.
+Food allergens are those that traditionally have been associated with the occurrence of food allergies.
 It is important to control the reactions that produce these foods to discard them if these are negative.

 The main foods that can cause food allergy are:

 How to know if a food can be responsible for an eczema?

 To find out what food is causing the allergy we can employ the method of personnel evaluation.
 A simple way to do this is leaving the intake of a food if it is suspected of causing the reaction.